nareshbhatia/protobuf-to-graphql-demo/README.md

 1. Make sure you have Go and Buf installed.
 2. In shell 1, run `go run ./product-server/main.go` to start the product server.
 3. In shell 2, run `go run ./brand-server/main.go` to start the brand server.
-4. In shell 3, run `go run ./client/main.go` to start the client.
+4. In shell 3, run `go run ./client/main.go` to run the grpc client.

-The client should now print a list of products along with their brands.
+   It should print a list of products along with their brands.
+5. In shell 4, run `go run server.go` to start the graphql gateway.

 ### Notes